hisondev/data-model/README.md

 ## Introduction
 The `data-model` library is designed to simplify data communication in Spring applications.
 It includes the `DataWrapper` and `DataModel` classes, which streamline the process of data transfer and management.

+For enhanced and convenient front-end and server communication, this library can be used in conjunction with `dataModel.min.js` from [hison-js](https://github.com/hisondev/hison-js).

 ## Getting Started
 To start using the `data-model` library in your project, follow the installation and usage instructions below.